List of Emmerdale characters introduced in 2015: Emma Barton

-Emma Barton, played by Gillian Kearney, made her first screen appearance on 2 January 2015.
-The character has previously been mentioned by her on-screen family and heard once on a family video.
+Emma Barton, played by Gillian Kearney, made her first appearance on 2 January 2015.
+The character had previously been mentioned by her on-screen family and heard once on a family video.
 During a press event on 11 August 2014, series producer Kate Oates revealed that Emma would finally be introduced to the show.
 She said "Emma's had a bit of a build-up, hasn't she?
 She's the woman we haven't seen and she's a bit of a mystery at the moment.
 I think it's safe to say that she is going to show up, possibly in the not-too-distant future.
 She may cause chaos."
 On 2 December 2014, it was announced that Kearney had been cast in the role.
 The actress commented, "As an avid fan of Emmerdale, I'm delighted to be playing Emma Barton."
 Emma is described as "psycho" and one of the best soap villains of all time.
-On 9 May 2017, it was announced that Kearney would be leaving the role of Emma, as her character finally gets a comeuppance for her actions.
-Her final episode aired on 6 October 2017, where Emma was killed off in a whodunit-style storyline where she was pushed off a viaduct and murdered, however it was initially believed that the character committed suicide.
-Emma reappeared one last time on the 14 December 2017 flashback episode, where her killer was revealed to be Moira Barton following a confrontation regarding how her actions have negatively impacted on their families, shortly after being disowned by Pete and Ross after a separate argument with the pair.

 Emma is the estranged mother of Pete (Anthony Quinlan), Ross (Michael Parr) and Finn Barton (Joe Gill), and the wife of James Barton (Bill Ward).
 She arrives in the village after Finn tracks her down following a 22-year absence from her family.
 Kearney called Emma "a fascinating and complex character", while Oates added that her appearance would "cause fireworks" for the Barton family.

+On 9 May 2017, it was announced that Kearney would be leaving the role of Emma, as her character finally gets a comeuppance for her actions.
+Her final episode aired on 6 October 2017, where Emma was killed off in a whodunit-style storyline where she was pushed off a viaduct and murdered, however it was initially believed that the character committed suicide.
+Emma reappeared one last time during the 14 December 2017 flashback episode, where her killer was revealed to be Moira Dingle (Natalie J. Robb).
+The character made a brief return appearance on 9 September 2024, after Moira begins hallucinating during a confrontation with Ruby Fox-Miligan (Beth Cordingly) in a barn.